 How Do I Buy Major Medical Insurance

 You may apply for your state coverage exchange if you need to purchase major medical insurance on your own.
-An off-exchange plan can also be purchased straight from an insurer or broker.
-Despite providing coverage that satisfies ACA requirements, major medical off-exchange plans are not eligible for subsidies that might lower monthly costs.
+Alternatively, you can buy an off-exchange plan directly from an insurer or broker.
+Major medical off-exchange plans, despite offering coverage that meets ACA requirements, are not entitled to subsidies that may reduce monthly premiums.